Entertainment News Roundup: 'The Harder They Fall' opens London Film Festival with glam red carpet; Kristen Stewart brings Princess Diana film 'Spencer' to London and more | Entertainment

 From cars to 'ARMY bombs': Chip crunch creeps into K-pop world

-As top K-pop bands get ready to go back on stage or live to stream new shows after being sidelined by the pandemic, their fans discover the global chip crisis has also caught up with the world of catchy tunes, glitzy outfits, and elaborate dance routines.
-Lightsticks, a must-have accessory for hard-core enthusiasts of South Korean pop, have become pricier and harder to get due to the shortage that has hit production of anything from smartphones to cars.
+As top K-pop bands get ready to go back on stage or live stream new shows after being sidelined by the pandemic, their fans discover the global chip crisis has also caught up with the world of catchy tunes, glitzy outfits and elaborate dance routines.
+Light sticks, a must-have accessory for hard-core enthusiasts of South Korean pop, have become pricier and harder to get due to the shortage that has hit production of anything from smartphones to cars.

 Kristen Stewart brings Princess Diana film 'Spencer' to London